 - An Annual Financial Report (AFR).

-LEA/Administrative Unit Commitments
+LEA/Administrative Unit Commitments:

-- Identify a point person with decision-making authority who will lead the planning process for the school(s) being served by the grant.
+- Identify a point person with decision-making authority who will lead the planning or implementation process for the school(s) being served by the grant.
 This person must be an LEA employee that sits on the Superintendent’s leadership team and has the authority to work with the local school board.

-School Leadership Commitments
+School Leadership Commitments:

 - School leader will participate on the LEA “team” in all grant activities